troncali/nest-vue/README.md

 -   **Nx** - extensible build framework with computation caching to rebuild only what is necessary; includes Nest and Vue plugins that expose their CLI generators, etc.
 -   **Yarn** - slim dependency management using [Plug'N'Play](https://yarnpkg.com/features/pnp) for smaller repositories.
-    -   This repository is roughly 216 mb with 288 items.
-    -   Using `npm install`, the repository is roughly 770 mb with 75,856 items (March 6, 2021).
 -   **Docker** - spin up your database, backend, and frontend with consistent environments both locally and on remote hosts.
 -   **certbot** - SSL certificate generation for both local development and remote hosts.
 -   **Jenkins** - base pipeline for CI/CD that can be built out to fit your needs.